How do I book tickets?

 Unfortunately due to their rural nature our venues are difficult to reach by public transport.

-Select your chosen venue from the Forest Live homepage and download the information sheet which will detail any public transport options available.
+Select your chosen venue from the Forest Live homepage and view the venue information page which will detail any public transport options available.

 Travelling by taxi or being dropped off

-If you are arriving by taxi or being dropped off, make sure you have made arrangements for your return journey in advance as forest sites do not have public telephones and most sites have poor mobile reception.
+If you are arriving by taxi or being dropped off, make sure you have made arrangements for your return journey in advance as there are a limited number of taxi companies operating in rural areas.
+In addition forest sites do not have public telephones and most sites have poor mobile reception.
 Arrange to meet your taxi at the designated taxi pick up/drop off point which will be sign posted on site.

 Travelling on foot

 If you are walking to the venue along the public highway please be aware that it will be dark when you leave.
 For your safety you may like to consider bringing a torch and hi-viz vest for your journey home.

 Links to local Forestry Commission websites: